allcaps/wagtail-site-check/README.md

 ]
 ```

-When working with multiple environments (DTAP), only specify the allowed wagtail sites for that environment.
-For example via *environment variables*.
+When managing multiple environments (DTAP), only list approved Wagtail sites for each environment, typically through environment variables.

 ## Usage